ENS-logo

 For critical repeatable attacks on smart contracts that cannot be upgraded or paused, the project will consider the cumulative impact of the repeatable attacks for a reward.
 This is because the project cannot prevent the attacker from repeatedly exploiting the vulnerability until all funds are drained and/or other irreversible damage is done.
 Therefore, this warrants a reward equivalent to 10% of funds at risk, capped at the maximum critical reward.

-High vulnerabilities concerning theft/permanent freezing of unclaimed yield/royalties are considered at the full amount of funds at risk, capped at the maximum high reward.
-This is to incentivize security researchers to uncover and responsibly disclose vulnerabilities that may have not have significant monetary value today, but could still be damaging to the project if it goes unaddressed.
+High vulnerabilities concerning theft or permanent freezing of unclaimed yield or royalties are considered at the full amount of funds at risk, capped at the maximum high reward.
+This is to encourage security researchers to uncover and responsibly disclose vulnerabilities that may not have significant monetary value today but could still be damaging to the project if left unaddressed.Up to

 • A loss of funds involving an attack that does not require any user action

-• Unauthorized minting of tokens on-chain
+• Unauthorized minting of tokens on-chain.

-• Private key or private key generation leakage leading to unauthorized access to user funds
+• Private key or private key generation leakage leading to unauthorized access to user funds.

 Severity Assessment for XSS Reports: